 There is One (Minor) Downgrade from the 7730L...

-One difference of note compared to the MiFi 7730L is that the MiFi 8800L drops support for CDMA cellular technology, which means that it is NOT compatible with Verizon's legacy 3G network.
-This would have been a major red flag a few years ago, but it is growing extremely rare to find areas where Verizon has 3G and no LTE coverage.
+One difference of note compared to the MiFi 7730L is that the MiFi 8800L dropped support for CDMA cellular technology, which means that it is NOT compatible with Verizon's legacy 3G network.
+However, where this would have been a major red flag years ago, in today's world it is growing extremely rare to find areas where Verizon has 3G and no LTE coverage.
+And, 3G isn't long for this world as Verizon refarms for 5G.

-We have had the 8800L in continuous testing since it first came out.
+We have thoroughly tested the 8800L.
 Our full review & tutorial is posted below for our members.

 Our members are also encouraged to actively share their own experiences in the comments.